 This type of budget is prepared with the intention to identify the operations which generate cost to the business and how can be the said cost reduced from the current level.
-This kind of budgeting is mostly used in a matured organization.
+This kind of budgeting is mostly used in a mature organization.

 #5 – Kaizen Budgeting

 Kaizen is a Japanese word that means continuous improvement of working practices, personal efficiencies, etc. Kaizen budgeting is all about innovative methods to improve the organization’s efficiency to deliver.
-Kaizen budgeting mostly uses by leading organizations, which has a long term approach and short term cash outflow is not a big deal for them.
+Kaizen budgeting mostly uses by leading organizations, which has a long term approach, and short term cash outflow is not a big deal for them.